GregValiant/GV-PostProcessors/prusa scripts/README.md

 "C:\Users\grego\AppData\Local\Programs\Python\Python313\python.exe" "C:\Users\grego\Documents\PrusaScripts\GregValiants_SearchAndReplace.py";
 "C:\Users\grego\AppData\Local\Programs\Python\Python313\python.exe" "C:\Users\grego\Documents\PrusaScripts\GregValiants_AdvancedFanControl.py";

-As each post-processor runs it will open a command window and you will be asked to enter your options.
-There will be a final listing of your inputs that will look something like this (Add Layer Numbers does not have a final review):
+As each post-processor runs it will open a command window and you will be asked for your input.
+The scripts attempt to catch typos, but you need to be careful.

 -----------------------------------------------------------------------------
 **Add Layer Numbers:**
-2/14/2025  The layer numbering for PrusaSlicer.
-My test model is 50mm tall.
+2/14/2025  My test model is 50mm tall.
 When I slice at 0.2 layer height and 0.2 initial layer height and with "Generate Support Material" turned off, it is 250 layers.
 That's what I expect and what "Add Layer Numbers" comes up with.
-If I turn "Generate Support Material" on - it is 470 layers.
+If I turn "Generate Support Material" on - it is 470 layers in Prusa, 379 layers in Orca, and 350 layers in Bambu.
+Go figure.
 The script will make the adjustment when supports are enabled or disabled.
+The layer numbering in the gcode will match the slicer preview.
-The script will go through the gcode and look for ";LAYER_CHANGE" and add a line below that ";Layer:XX".
+The script will go through the gcode and look for ";LAYER_CHANGE" ("; CHANGE_LAYER" in Bambu) and add a line below that ";Layer:XX".
-The layer numbers will (should) match the Prusa/Orca preview.  ";Layer:1" might be the first layer of the model, or might be the first layer of a raft with the model up higher.
+The layer numbers will match the preview.  ";Layer:1" might be the first layer of the model, or might be the first layer of a raft with the model up higher.
 Any followup scripts that run will likely require that 'Add Layer Numbers' runs first.
-It only needs to be run once.
+It must only be run once.

 **Search and Replace**
 Requires "Add Layer Numbers" to run before it.